konturio/geocint-runner/README.md

 ## geocint processing pipeline

-Geocint is is an open source Kontur's geodata ETL/CI/CD pipeline designed for ease of maintenance and high single-node throughput.
+Geocint is an open source Kontur's geodata ETL/CI/CD pipeline designed for ease of maintenance and high single-node throughput.
 Writing the code as Geocint target makes sure that it is fully recorded, can be run autonomously, can be inspected, reviewed and tested by other team members, and will automatically produce new artifacts once new input data comes in.